karlgrieshop/Bioinformatics_Onboarding/README.md

 ```

 **We would be ready to document those changes on your forked copy of the GitHub repo, but we need to set up your SSH key first.**

+**Disclaimer**
+*Outside this module, check with your supervisor or employer and follow institutional/data‑protection policies before putting any sensitive or proprietary material into AI prompt windows.
+Avoid pasting raw data.
+You are responsible for any accidental disclosure.*

 ---